September 12, 2022

-The science behind this lens as well as the technologies at work in other myopia control spectacle lenses was presented in sponsored sessions during lunch breaks.
+The science behind this lens as well as the technologies at work in other myopia control spectacle lenses were presented in sponsored sessions during lunch breaks.
 EssilorLuxottica detailed the highly aspherical lenslets (HAL) technology behind its Stellest lenses with H.A.L.T. technology.
 The EssilorLuxotta presentation was moderated by Olga Prenat and featured Damian Paillé presenting the lens design, Björn Drobe sharing three-year clinical trial results, and BHVI’s Padmaja Sankaridurg on the results from a randomized, double-blind, cross-over clinical trial.
 Mark Bullimore discussed the impact of spectacle lenses for myopia control on visual functions.
 Similarly, Hoya presented long-term data on its MiYOSMART lenses with Defocus Incorporated Multiple Segments (DIMS) technology.

 Information about contact lenses for myopia management was also shared.
 In the case of sponsor CooperVision, the company offered new insights related to the continuing efficacy of its MiSight 1 day contact lenses from its seven-year clinical trial.